czbiohub-sf/cerebra/README.md

 sudo apt-get install autoconf automake make gcc perl zlib1g-dev libbz2-dev liblzma-dev libcurl4-gnutls-dev libssl-dev
 ```

+As of present `cerebra` is not installable on Windows.
+`cerebra` depends on the [`pysam`](https://pysam.readthedocs.io/en/latest/index.html) library (or rather, `pysam` is a dependency-of-a-dependency) and currently this library is only available on Unix-like systems.

 There are four different methods available to install `cerebra`.
 Choose one of the following: